3zeah/lwjgl-altitude/README.md

 ## Issues

 * Might not work at all on macOS...
 To even try, `java-options=-XstartOnFirstThread` must be added under `[JavaOptions]` in _Altitude.cfg_.
-I would love to fix this, but I do not have access to macOS.
+I do not have access to macOS to test anything, though...
+  * I think the main problem is Altitude initializing AWT, which hogs the main window or AppKit thread or whatever, but GLFW also requires hogging that thread (hence `-XstartOnFirstThread`), and there is a deadlock.
+GLFW not playing nice with AWT and macOS is actually relatively well documented.
+Some seemingly related info at https://github.com/LWJGL/lwjgl3/issues/306, which suggests running with `-Djava.awt.headless=true` as a workaround for a similar issue.
 * Window icon is not initially set in taskbar when running Altitude with console, but is displayed in title bar, and works if set after creation (on my machine, Windows 11)
   * Is this related to https://github.com/glfw/glfw/issues/1163, for which we already have a workaround?